amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 The method responds with a dictionary object as a secret can contain multiple key/value pairs.
 In the example above, the secret named `customerdb` is referenced from the collection to return a connection string.

 The Dapr .NET SDK also features a .NET configuration provider.
 It loads specified secrets into the underlying [.NET Core configuration API](https://docs.microsoft.com/aspnet/core/fundamentals/configuration/?view=aspnetcore-5.0).
-The running application can then reference secrets from the IConfiguration dictionary from the service container or using dependency injection.
+The running application can then reference secrets from the `IConfiguration` dictionary that is registered in ASP.NET Core dependency injection.

-The secrets configuration provider is available from the `Dapr.Extensions.Configuration` NuGet package.
+The secrets configuration provider is available from the [Dapr.Extensions.Configuration](https://www.nuget.org/packages/Dapr.Extensions.Configuration) NuGet package.
 The provider can be registered in the `Program.cs` of an ASP.NET Web API application:

 ```csharp
 public static IHostBuilder CreateHostBuilder(string[] args) =>